Pan-Fried Potatoes Recipe

 While this is probably true, I think everyone needs a good reminder once in awhile.

 For me, nothing beats a pan full of hot and crisp fried potatoes.
-I never make them the same way twice – but I am particularily fond of spice so I usually add in a spicy element (like cayenne, serrano peppers, or Fresno chilies).
-Also, I usually throw in whatever extra ingredients I have on hand, such as green or red pepper, garlic, roasted corn, mushrooms, or even eggs.
+I never make them the same way twice – but I am particularly fond of spice so I usually add in a spicy element (like cayenne, serrano peppers, Fresno chilies, or spicy Chilean pebre sauce).
+A

-1 tablespoon oil
+- 1 tablespoon oil

-1 small onion, diced
+- 1 small onion, diced

-Shred or slice potatoes and rinse with cold water.
+- Shred or slice potatoes and rinse with cold water.
 Drain and dry potatoes completely, using a paper towel to remove excess water, if necessary.